awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 + You use your own instances for routing, for example the instance is the firewall\.
 + You use your own instance that terminates a VPN connection\.

 To achieve high availability, we strongly recommend that you configure connections to different AWS Direct Connect locations\.
-For more information about high availability options, see [Multiple Data Center HA Network Connectivity](https://aws.amazon.com/answers/networking/aws-multiple-data-center-ha-network-connectivity/)\.

 For more information about AWS Direct Connect resiliency, see [AWS Direct Connect Resiliency Recommendations](https://aws.amazon.com/directconnect/resiliency-recommendation/)\.